comboshreddies/py-strace2pcap/README.md

 ```
 3) if program observed with strace logs too much operations, and file becomes too large, to add **-e trace=network** to strace command, to isolate just network traffic

+4) strace data encodings:

+* PID from strace file is encoded in eth.addr (src or dst depending on direction of packet), it is encoded as deciman within hex/byte of ethernet mac, so for PID 123456 you should see mac address 00:00:00:12:34:56

+* FD (file descriptor) from strace is encoded in vlan ID (802.1q), for example FD 17 is encoded as VlanID 17

+* session (unique fd session) is encoded in other eth.add (src or dst) at lower part of mac starting from eth.addr[5]

+* system call is encoded along with session on eth.addr[1]
+   * read = 1
+   * write = 2
+   * sendmsg = 3
+   * recvmsg = 4
+   * recvfrom = 5
+   * sendto = 6

+6)

 # known issues
 1) strace version 6 (tested on gentoo with version 6.6) might return strace format with two blank spaces following pid,